-In Denmark, there are different ways to identify a party’s assets, depending on the type of asset.
+In Denmark, there are a variety of ways to identify a party’s assets, depending on the type of asset in question.

 Information regarding companies, such as the company registration number, address, business type, annual reports and financial statements are publicly available and can be downloaded through the Central Business Register (CVR).
 The Register is run by the Danish Business Authority.
 This makes it possible for a claimant to identify the company’s assets.

 If a creditor wishes to secure a monetary claim that is not yet enforceable, he or she has the option to request the bailiff’s court to levy an attachment.
-The bailiff’s court is a division under each of the Danish city courts, whose decisions are subject to interlocutory appeal (in Danish: kæremål).
-The granting of such a request is based on the assumption that recovery of the claim would otherwise be considerably reduced, cf. The Danish Administration of Justice Act (consolidating Act No. 553 of 24 June 2005, hereinafter ‘the Administration of Justice Act’) section 627.
-As this is only an interim remedy, cf. the Administration of Justice Act section 634, a confirmatory action must be brought within one week after the attachment.
+The bailiff’s court is a division under each of the Danish city courts, whose decisions are subject to interlocutory appeal (kæremål).
+The granting of such a request is based on the assumption that recovery of the claim would otherwise be considerably reduced, see Section 627 of the Danish Administration of Justice Act (Consolidating Act No 938 of 10 September 2019 or the Administration of Justice Act).
+As this is only an interim remedy, pursuant to Section 634 of the Administration of Justice Act, a confirmatory action must be brought within one week after the attachment.
 The creditor may be required to provide security for the attachment.
-The court may order the removal of any chattels so attached and any cash retrieved will be deposited with the bailiff's court, cf. the Administration of Justice Act section 633.
+The court may order the removal of any chattels so attached and any cash retrieved will be deposited with the bailiff's court, see Section 633 of the Administration of Justice Act.

-If a prohibitory or mandatory injunction has been ordered under the Administration of Justice Act Part 40, the bailiff's court may also seize any movable property if there is reason to believe that the injunction will be breached or has already been breached, cf. the Administration of Justice Act section 641.
+If a prohibitory or mandatory injunction has been ordered under Part 40 of the Administration of Justice Act, the bailiff's court may also seize any movable property if there is reason to believe that the injunction will be breached or has already been breached, see Section 641 of the Administration of Justice Act.

 If an asset has been levied, the defendant may not dispose of the asset in a way that is inconsistent with the creditor’s interests.
-Doing so is a criminal offence (a fraud against creditors) under section 283(1), para (1) of the Danish Criminal Code (consolidated Act No. 1156 of 20 September 2018).
+Doing so is a criminal offence (a fraud against creditors) under Section 283(1), paragraph 1 of the Danish Criminal Code (Consolidated Act No 976 of 17 September 2019).

 It is possible to obtain different types of judgments in Denmark.
 Broadly speaking, these include:

 A favourable judgment for a monetary claim can then be taken to the bailiff’s court, which will enforce the judgment.
-It is possible to use a simplified enforcement procedure provided that the defendant is not expected to object to the claim and the claim is worth 100,000 DKK or less, cf. refer to the Administration of Justice Act, Part 44 a.
+It is possible to use a simplified enforcement procedure provided that the defendant is not expected to object to the claim and the claim is worth DKK100,000 or less, refer to Part 44 a of the Administration of Justice Act.

-The court may upon application order injunctive relief in the form of a mandatory or prohibitory injunction, cf. the Administration of Justice Act section 411(1).
-The enforcement of injunctive relief takes place in accordance with the Administration of Justice Act, Part 57.
-Decisions on costs may be enforced in accordance with the Administration of Justice Act, Part 57.
+The court may, upon application, order injunctive relief in the form of a mandatory or prohibitory injunction, see Section 411(1) of the Administration of Justice Act.
+The enforcement of injunctive relief takes place in accordance with Part 57 of the Administration of Justice Act, as do decisions on costs.
 The enforceable decision may be in the form of a decision, order or judgment.

-If a defendant fails to appear or fails to submit a pleading within the time frame set by the court, the case will not usually be rejected, but it may give a judgment in default.
+If a defendant fails to appear or fails to submit a pleading within the time frame set by the court, the case will not usually be rejected, but the court may give a judgment in default.
 When a judgment in default is given, the court will, usually, only moderately test the claim, the supporting documents and the formal issues, but it may in principle involve a full test of the case.
-Normally, a judgment in default favors the claimant.
-However, the defendant has quite a broad scope to request the reopening of the case within 4 weeks after having received the judgment in default, cf. the Administration of Justice Act section 367.
+Normally, a judgment in default favours the claimant.
+However, the defendant has quite broad scope to request the reopening of the case within four weeks after having received the judgment in default, see Section 367 of the Administration of Justice Act.
 If the claimant’s pleading is unclear or assumed to be incorrect, the court will usually dismiss the case rather than give judgment in default.

-If the claimant does not (yet) have an enforceable right, he or she can apply to the bailiff’s court for interim remedies, eg an attachment of property, a freezing order, assistance to uphold prohibitory or mandatory injunctions or preservation of evidence (in the case of infringement of intellectual property etc), cf. the Administration of Justice Act, Parts 56-57 a.
+If the claimant does not (yet) have an enforceable right, he or she can apply to the bailiff’s court for interim remedies – eg, an attachment of property, a freezing order, assistance to uphold prohibitory or mandatory injunctions, or preservation of evidence (in the case of infringement of intellectual property etc), see Parts 56–57 a of the Administration of Justice Act.

-When the bailiff’s court assists with the enforcement of an already established claim, it does so through enforcement proceedings (in Danish: fogedforretning).
-The rules regarding enforcement proceedings are divided into rules regulating the execution of monetary claims (the Administration of Justice Act, Part 47) and rules regulating claims other than monetary claims (the Administration of Justice Act, Part 48).
+When the bailiff’s court assists with the enforcement of an already established claim, it does so through enforcement proceedings (fogedforretning).
+The rules regarding enforcement proceedings are divided into rules regulating the execution of monetary claims (Part 47 of the Administration of Justice Act) and rules regulating claims other than monetary claims (Part 48 of the Administration of Justice Act).